willstMSFT/microsoft-365-docs/copilot/microsoft-365-copilot-e3-guide.md

 - Microsoft SharePoint Premium - SharePoint Advanced Management (SAM)
 - Microsoft Purview

+> [!NOTE]
-If you have an E5 license, then see [Microsoft 365 Copilot admin guide for E5 licenses](microsoft-365-copilot-e5-guide.md).
+> If you have an E5 license, then see [Microsoft 365 Copilot admin guide for E5 licenses](microsoft-365-copilot-e5-guide.md).
 For a comparison of the features in E3 and E5 licenses, see [Compare Microsoft Copilot features in E3 and E5 licenses](microsoft-365-copilot-e3-e5-overview.md).

 ## Before you begin